xyproto/cxx/README.md

 Make modern C++ easier to deal with.

-Have you ever had a single `main.cpp` file that you just want to compile, without any hassle?
+Have you ever had a single `main.cpp` file that you just want to compile, without having to make sure the order of flags are correct and ideally without having to provide any flags at all?

 `cxx` may fit your use case, provided you have all required libraries installed.